Gift-Ojeabulu/Covid-Surveillance-System/README.md

 THIS WILL GIVE INSIGHT ON :

-* Top countries with Covid-19 cases
+* Top countries with Covid-19 cases.
-* Dates and Months at which Covid-19 is Low and High.
+* Time Series Transition on Covid Cases.
-* Total Number of recovered, death, and Present cases.
+* Total Number of Recovered, Death, and Present cases.

 ## ✅ Tech stack!